CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 ### Creating a bash script to build different versions for Vite

-To build different versions at once, I wanted to run all the Vite configuration files for each version.
-To do this, I first needed a way to store the simulator versions.
-I chose to store this information in a `version.json` file, where I kept the version details, including the date and description, in JSON format.
+To build different versions at once, we wanted to run all the Vite configuration files for each version.
+To do this, we first needed a way to store the simulator versions.
+We chose to store this information in a `version.json` file, where we kept the version details, including the date and description, in JSON format.

-Next, I created a bash script that reads through the versions listed in the `version.json` file.
+Next, we created a bash script that reads through the versions listed in the `version.json` file.
 The script then builds each version using the command `npx vite build --config vite.config."$version".ts`.

-Finally, to make this process easy to execute during development, I specified the build command in the `package.json` file as `"build": "bash build.sh"`.
-This way, I can run the build script for all versions with a single command.
+Finally, to make this process easy to execute during development, we specified the build command in the `package.json` file as `"build": "bash build.sh"`.
+This way, we can run the build script for all versions with a single command.

-{{< video src="/videos/Aryann_Final_GSoC2024/buildigversion.webm" controls="true" preload="auto" >}}
+{{< video src="/videos/Aryann_Final_GSoC2024/buildingversion.webm" controls="true" preload="auto" >}}

 ### Implementing hot-swapping of the Vue simulator from the main CircuitVerse repository by taking query parameter (simver)

-To implement hotswapping in the Vue simulator, I needed to enable version switching based on the `simver` query parameter.
+To implement hotswapping in the Vue simulator, we needed to enable version switching based on the `simver` query parameter.
 This required modifying the entry point of the simulator so that when the query parameter changes, the code can seamlessly switch between versions.

 Since the `index.html` file of the Vue simulator must load the correct JavaScript and CSS files, it wasn’t feasible to include script tags for both `v0` and `v1` in a single file.
-To solve this, I needed a way to dynamically load the appropriate script tag based on the version specified.
+To solve this, we needed a way to dynamically load the appropriate script tag based on the version specified.

 This led me to implement a solution where the script tag is injected dynamically.
-Instead of hardcoding both script tags, I replace them with an injection script that loads the correct version’s script tag from the build file.
+Instead of hardcoding both script tags, we replace them with an injection script that loads the correct version’s script tag from the build file.
 This approach ensures that each version is built separately and avoids loading all versions in the same file.

 {{< video src="/videos/Aryann_Final_GSoC2024/correct_version.webm" controls="true" preload="auto" >}}